Gragnano pasta (paccheri) with octopus ragu’Aug 16, 2019

 Pasta di Gragnano (paccheri) al ragu’ di polpo

-During a holiday in Italy we were invited to very special seafood lunch by friends of my sister who live in Bari.
-We ate in Barletta at “Ristorante il Vecchio Forno”.
-It was a spectacular seafood lunch in true Pugliese style.
-That day for the first time I had a seafood pasta dish served with cheese.
-This is something quite unusual elsewhere in Italy, and something seen almost seen as a sin in Italian kitchens, but that day I was absolutely blown over by how fantastic the dish was.
-Here is my version of this ragu’ served with Pecorino cheese imported from Italy.
-Use top quality Gragnano Paccheri pasta to make the dish.
-This type of pasta is readily available now in Australia and is essential if you want an excellent result.
+During a holiday in Italy a few years ago, Alf and I were invited to very special seafood lunch by friends of my sister who live in Bari, the capital of Puglia.
+We ate a spectacular seafood lunch in true Pugliese style in Barletta at “Ristorante il Vecchio Forno”.
+That day, for the first time, I had a seafood pasta dish served with cheese.
+This is something quite unusual elsewhere in Italy and is seen almost as a sin in Italian kitchens, but that day I was absolutely blown away by how fantastic the dish was.
+Here is my version of this ragu’, served with Italian Pecorino cheese.
+It is very important to use top quality Gragnano Paccheri pasta to make this dish as it is made using very traditional methods which is essential if you want an excellent result.
+We are lucky that this type of pasta is now readily available in Australia.

 3 tbs of extra virgin olive oil

-1 tbs of tomato paste diluted with a quarter cup of warm water
+1 tbs of tomato paste diluted with 1/4 cup of warm water

-300 gr of Paccheri from Gragnano (not ribbed, the smooth type) – The Gentile brand is highly recommended
+300g of Paccheri pasta from Gragnano (not ribbed, the smooth type) – the Gentile brand is highly recommended

-Wash and remove the hard skin from the octopus.
-This is not difficult as the skin can be easily pulled away from the octopus.
+Wash and remove the hard skin from the octopus (this shouldn’t be too difficult, the skin is easy to separate from the flesh).
 Rinse it well and make sure it was properly cleaned by the fishmonger.

 Finely chop the octopus into very small pieces.

 Cook the pasta in salted boiling water according to the instructions on the packet.
-Ensure you cook paccheri in a large pot as these will absorb some water and expand as they cook.
-For 300 gr of pasta you will need a large pot containing 4 to 5 lt of water and 4 to 5 tsp of coarse salt.
-Taste the pasta to test that it is “al dente” before draining and transferring to the pan with the sauce.
+Ensure you cook paccheri in a large pot, as they will absorb quite a lot of water and expand as they cook.
+(300g of pasta will need about 4-5Lt of water and 4-5tsp of coarse salt).
+Cook until “al dente”, drain (reserving a little pasta water) and transfer to the pan with the sauce.

-Add one to two tbs of the pasta cooking water and gently start to stir the pasta with the sauce.
-The pasta must be well amalgamated with sauce.
-Serve immediately in plates or bowls and sprinkle a little Pecorino on each plate.
+Add 1-2 tbs of the pasta water and stir the pasta through the sauce until well coated.
+Serve immediately with a little freshly shaved Pecorino on top.